Custom VS Professional Platform—Which Is Best for Your Coworking Space

 Unfortunately, most of the benefits associated with a custom coworking space management system exist only in the heads of ingenuous users.
 So, let’s debunk the myths and face the truth.

-It seems that you just pay several dozen thousand dollars for your custom coworking software and don’t have to pay a monthly subscription afterward.
+It seems that you just pay several dozen thousand dollars (the average app might cost from $50,000 to $250,000 to launch) for your custom coworking software and don’t have to pay a monthly subscription afterward.
 This is an obvious myth.

 In-house software engineers are just too expensive to hire and you have to pay their salaries on a monthly basis.
 Just look at the average salary of a software engineer.
-It's at least several thousand dollars per month for an inexperienced developer who can't build web, iOS, Android apps, and server infrastructure.
+It's at least $8,000 per month in the US for an inexperienced developer who can't build web, iOS, Android apps, and server infrastructure.

 Building software requires a long time from planning to releasing and field testing.
 It's not as simple as just drawing an idea in Sketch and giving it to a coder.
 It's a whole manufacturing process that requires planning, design, testing, staging, and finally production.
 Besides, the technology should be properly documented.